postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

    2. Check your desktop and double-click the Postman icon

    **Note:** Ensure you specify the icon path as illustrated above.
 Postman introduced another folder 'app', one level up to the resources folder which did not exist earlier.

+   If you are an Ubuntu 18 user, you must additionally install libconfig-2-4 package to ensure a smooth Postman run.
+This package, shipped by default until Ubuntu version 18 has been dropped, is mandatory for Postman run.
+Use the following command to install libconfig-2-4:

+   apt-get install libconfig-2-4

 ### Postman Chrome app